Weave Together 2027 is Coming Soon!

-Thanks to everyone who came to Colorado and made our third year of Weave Together a huge success!
+Thanks to everyone who came to Weave Together 2026 in Colorado and made our third year of Weave Together a huge success!
 Your presence and enthusiasm made it an event to remember.
 We are truly grateful and hope our fiber paths will cross again.

 2027 Dates: March 21-25, 2027 | 2027 Location: York, Pennsylvania